cameleon-rs/cameleon/README.md

 ### [v0.4.0](https://github.com/cameleon-rs/cameleon/milestone/4)
 * Add support for `UVC` cameras

-## Release cycle
-We continuously update the minor version every four weeks, until the version reaches `1.0.0`.

 ## Contributing
 Thank you for your interest in contributing to `Cameleon`!
 We are so happy to have you join the development.
 To start developing, please refer to [CONTRIBUTING.md][contributing].